 Generally speaking, a typical jacketed hollow point costs more than a soft point, full metal jacket, and unjacketed hollow point.
 If you are considering high-volume target shooting, JHP may not be ideal.

 However, there remain two clear uses for this type of round…

 So this brings us to the bottom-line issue: when should you use jacketed hollow points?
 For most private gun owners, there are likely two situations where you will prefer jacketed hollow points: hunting and personal defense.

-For hunting, almost all outdoor enthusiasts strongly recommend jacked hollow points (or hollow points in general) because they are not only better for harvesting game, they are considered more humane.
+For hunting, almost all outdoor enthusiasts strongly recommend jacked hollow points (or hollow points in general.)
+They are not only better for harvesting game, they are more humane.